kodosa7/partyleben/README.md

 ## installation
 Just run the PARTYLEBEN* from the D64 disk image.

+## additional (not reqquired) actions
+You can prepare your own PETSCII graphics in your favorite editor, just like PETMATE.
+Save it as a BASIC .prg text file.
+Load PARTYLEBEN in an emulator (preferrably VICE) and copy/paste (merge) the text file to PARTYLEBEN.
+Adjust the program for your needs.
+The height of PETSCII should be about 8 lines.

 ## usage
 The program is used for a single compo, like the music compo for example.

-1. press 1 to edit entries.
-It will list the BASIC from line 10000.
+1. press ``1`` to edit entries.
+It will list the BASIC from line ``10000``.
 Edit your entries manually in order they will be presented.
-Remember to press RETURN after editing each line.
+Remember to press ``RETURN`` after editing each line.
-Leave unused lines intact.
+Leave unused lines intact!

-2. Press 2 to set amount of entries.
+2. Press ``2`` to set amount of entries.
 This is just how many entries you have entered
 in the previous step.
 This step is mandatory!

-3. You can list entries that will be used by pressing 3.
+3. You can list entries that will be used by pressing ``3``.

-4. Set up the compo name.
+4. Set up the compo name by pressing ``4`` and entering name.
 Like "graphics", "music", "1k intro", etc.
 This step is mandatory!

-0. Start the compo by pressing 0.
+0. Start the compo by pressing ``0``.
 The PETSCII graphics is being drawn for a while, so be patient.
-After it is done, "coming up" message appears, you're ready to
+After it is done, ``coming up`` message appears, you're ready to
 switch this screen to the beamer screen.

-Pressing SPACE will advance to the next compoentry.
+Pressing ``SPACE`` will advance to the next compoentry.

-After reaching the last entry, pressing SPACE will show "xyz compo end" message.
+After reaching the last entry, pressing ``SPACE`` will show ``xyz compo end`` message and then gets you back to the main menu. a